 This functionality is not immediately available in a standard installation.
 It requires configuration of the RTE, HTML rules, and serializer.

 The intent of this Success Criterion is to enable a user agent to provide an alternative presentation of content while preserving the reading order needed to understand the meaning.
-It is important that it be possible to programmatically determine at least one sequence of the content that makes sense.
+It is important that it is possible to programmatically determine at least one sequence of the content that makes sense.
 Content that does not meet this Success Criterion may confuse or disorient users when assistive technology reads the content in the wrong order, or when alternate style sheets or other formatting changes are applied.

 Follow the guidelines under How to Meet Success Criteria 1.3.2.

 Designers often focus on visual design features, such as color, shape, text style, or a piece of content’s absolute or relative position when presenting information.
-These can be very powerful design techniques in conveying information (and can improve the overall accessibility for sighted users with cognitive accessibility needs), but people who are blind or visually impaired may be unable to access information that requires visual identification of attributes such as position, color or shape.
+These can be powerful design techniques in conveying information (and can improve the overall accessibility for sighted users with cognitive accessibility needs), but people who are blind or visually impaired may be unable to access information that requires visual identification of attributes such as position, color or shape.

 Make sure that any information that relies on visual characteristics of page content is also presented in an alternative format.